Let's talk about 'We Don't Talk About Bruno'

 Specifically, "We Don't Talk About Bruno."
 The song comes in under just four minutes, features an ensemble cast and is getting more popular by the day.

 It reached the top spot on the Billboard Hot 100 chart on Monday, five weeks after it debuted at No. 50.
-It's only the second song from a Disney animated film to reach those heights, following Aladdin's "A Whole New World" in 1993.
+It's performed by an ensemble that includes Encanto cast members Carolina Gaitán, Mauro Castillo, Adassa, Rhenzy Feliz, Diane Guerrero and Stephanie Beatriz.
+And it's only the second song from a Disney animated film to reach those heights, following Aladdin's "A Whole New World" in 1993.

 It's also the first Hot 100 No. 1 for Walt Disney Records, whose other chart-topping songs include High School Musical's "Breaking Free" and Frozen's "Let It Go."
 The song picked up steam over time, with its growing popularity even surprising its creator.